-David S. Brody is a Boston Globe bestselling fiction writer and author of 12 novels.
+David S. Brody is a 10-time Amazon #1 Bestselling fiction writer with over half a million books sold.
 His children call him a “rock nerd” because of the time he spends studying ancient stone structures which he believes evidence exploration of America prior to Columbus.
-A graduate of Tufts University and Georgetown Law School, he is a former Director of the New England Antiquities Research Association (NEARA) and is an avid researcher in the subject of pre-Columbus exploration of America.
+The author of 18 books and a graduate of Tufts University and Georgetown Law School, he has served as a Director of the New England Antiquities Research Association (NEARA) and is an avid researcher in the subject of pre-Columbus exploration of America.

 He has frequently appeared as a guest expert on documentaries airing on History Channel, Travel Channel, PBS and Discovery Channel.
-The first 8 books in his Templars in America series have been Kindle Top 10 Bestsellers.
-A long-time resident of Westford, MA and native of Laconia, NH, he currently resides in Newburyport, MA with his wife, sculptor Kimberly Scott, where he also coaches high school softball.
+A long-time resident of Westford, MA and native of Laconia, NH, he currently resides in Newburyport, MA with his wife, sculptor Kimberly Scott.

 Awards & Recognition

 Boston’s leading Arts & Entertainment publication named David Brody Boston’s Best Local Author

 The first 12 books in the Templars in America series have been Amazon Kindle Top 10 Bestsellers.
 Eight titles have become the #1 Bestseller in their category.